Hans Denck: Biography

 Denck was born in 1495 in the Bavarian town of Habach.
-After a classical education, he became headmaster at the St. Sebaldus school in Nuremberg in 1523.
+He entered the University of Ingolstadt on October 10, 1517, and graduated in 1519.
+Denck began working as a family tutor in Niederstotzingen.
+By the recommendation of Johannes Oecolampadius, Denck became headmaster at the St. Sebaldus school in Nuremberg in 1523.
 He became involved in the trial of the artist brothers Sebald and Barthel Beham, who were expelled from the city in 1524 at the instigation of Andreas Osiander.
 In Nuremberg, he met Thomas Müntzer, and so first came in contact with radical theology, which he accepted with modifications.
 In consequence of his convictions, he was banished from Nuremberg in January 1524, and forced upon a wandering life, which he henceforth led until his death.